atharva-p/guides/DataStructures.md

 space complexity = auxiliary space (space used to solve the problem) + input space (space used to store the input)

+# pattern problems

+## Rules for solving pattern problems

+1. for the outer loop. count the number of rows
+2. for the inner loop, count the number of columns and somehow relate these to the rows
+3. print the desired character in the inner loop
+4. observe symmetry (optional)